N. Indrasena Reddy

 Nallu Indrasena Reddy is an Indian politician from Telangana.
 He is the 20th Governor of Tripura from 2023.
 He is an ex national secretary of the Bharatiya Janata Party.
 He was earlier president of the United state unit of the party.
-Indrasena Reddy was elected as MLA 3 times first in 1983 at the age of 33, in 1985 from Malakpet in Hyderabad and he was elected again in 1999.
+Indrasena Reddy was elected as MLA 3 times first in 1983 at the age of 30, in 1985 from Malakpet in Hyderabad and he was elected again in 1999.

 Indra Sena Reddy has been appointed Tripura governor on 18 October 2023.
 He was sworn in as the 20th Governor of Tripura at Raj Bhawan on 26 October 2023.

-Personal life

-Nallu Indrasena Reddy was born to Nallu Ram Reddy in Hyderabad present Telangana State.